How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Some states, such as Arizona, offer their own probate training materials that focus on state-specific regulations.
 There are also conferences that address probate laws and procedures.

-So, ask potential agents to tell you about all probate training and education they’ve had—because the more your agent knows about the process, the faster your probate home sale will go.
+So, ask potential agents to tell you about all the probate training and education they’ve had.
+The more your agent knows about the process, the faster your probate home sale will go.

 The probate timeline in a nutshell

 The best way to avoid lengthy probate proceedings is to skip the need for probate altogether.
-The process of avoiding probate varies by state, and typically must be done before the decedent passes away with proper estate planning.
+Avoiding probate varies by state and typically must be done before the decedent passes away with proper estate planning.

-While there are too many variables to offer up a cut-and-dried probate timeline, there are definitely steps you can take to speed the whole process up.
+While there are too many variables to offer a cut-and-dried probate timeline, you can definitely take certain steps to speed up the process.

-You need to educate yourself on local probate laws, keep all beneficiaries on the same page, and most importantly—enlist qualified experts to guide you through the probate proceedings as efficiently and quickly as possible.
+Educate yourself on local probate laws, keep all beneficiaries on the same page, and, most importantly, enlist qualified experts to guide you through the probate proceedings as efficiently and quickly as possible.

 Header Image Source: (David Sherry/ Death to the Stock Photo)